venice1200/MiSTer_i2c2oled/README.md

 ### Picture Locations
 * **/media/fat/i2c2oled/Pix**
-  Location of the original Pictures with 16 Pixel Line Header (for TwoColor SSD1306 Display)
+  Location of the original Pictures with 16 Pixel Line Header (for the Two-Color SSD1306 Display)
 * **/media/fat/i2c2oled/PRI**
-  Priority/Private Picture folder for the normal TwoColor Pictures.
+  Priority/Private Picture folder for the normal Two-Color Pictures.
   Will not been touched by the Updater.
 * **/media/fat/i2c2oled/Pix_Onecolor**
-  Location of the new Pictures with Footer (for OneColor Displays)
+  Location of the new Pictures with Footer (for One-Color Displays)
 * **/media/fat/i2c2oled/PRI_Onecolor**
-  Priority/Private Picture folder for the new OneColor Pictures.
+  Priority/Private Picture folder for the new One-Color Pictures.
   Will not been touched by the Updater.

 ### How does it work